Mean Ergodic Shadowing: Abstract

 \section{Abstract}

-We introduce and study another variant of shadowing called mean ergodic shadowing.
-We relate it with other variants of shadowing.
-We show that mean ergodic shadowing and distality cannot stay together in a dynamical system.
-Finally, we show that a minimal system with shadowing cannot have mean ergodic shadowing.
+We introduce and study a new variant of shadowing namely mean ergodic shadowing.
+We establish relationship of this variant with several other variants of shadowing.
+We show that a minimal system with shadowing cannot have mean ergodic shadowing.
+We give a necessary and sufficient condition for an orbital limit function to have mean ergodic shadowing property.